tracktownsoftware/SpreadsheetGearCodeSamples_WebCSharp/README.md

-# SpreadsheetGear C# code samples in an ASP.NET Core web app #
+# SpreadsheetGear C# code samples in an ASP.NET CORE web app #
-Microsoft uses the name Polygot Notebooks.
-Previously Microsoft called them .NET Interactve Notebooks

 These code samples have been tested in [Visual Studio Code (VSCode)](https://code.visualstudio.com/) for Windows, Linux and MacOS.